Roman Coin – Sextus Pompey; 42-40 BCE, Denarius

-The reverse of this roman coin alludes to Sextus’ command of the seas and the probable location of the mint through the legend of Amphinomus and Anapias.
-The scene is a reference to the piety (the faithfulness for the divine rules) of Sextus Pompey in upholding the Republican ideals of his late father, who is depicted on the obverse.
-This imagery was intentional and open defiance to Octavian.
+The reverse of this Roman coin alludes to Sextus’ command of the seas and the probable location of the mint through the legend of Amphinomus and Anapias.
+The scene is a reference to the piety (faithfulness for the divine rules) of Sextus Pompey in upholding the Republican ideals of his late father, who is depicted on the obverse.
+This imagery was intentional and done in open defiance of Octavian.

 Because of this insubordination, after the formation of the Second Triumvirate, Sextus himself was declared an enemy, and the Senate instructed Octavian to defeat him.
 At this point, Sextus had occupied Sicily where he received fugitives from the Republican defeat at Philippi who were condemned as enemies of the state by the Triumvirs.
 With the help of these soldiers, Sextus Pompey defeated Salvidienus, who had been sent against him by Octavian.